Case study 2: Working Family Payment (WFP)

-This is an example showing how income is assessed for Family Income Supplement in 2017
+This is an example showing how income is assessed for Working Family Payment up to March 2018

 John is living with his partner Mary and their four children.
 He has been

 working for a company for some time but his hours are irregular, varying from

 30 to 48 hours per week.
 As a result, he can earn between €300 and €480

 gross per week.
 Mary is getting Carer’s Allowance of €209 and also works

 part-time as a home-help for the Health Service Executive (HSE) earning €96